alexissmirnov/alexissmirnov.github.io/_posts/2013-12-30-Big-Data-Technologies-growing-in-2014.md

 The benefits of Spark go beyond dramatic performance increase due to in-memory processing.
 Another key benefit is the ability to combine different types of systems (ad-hoc queries, graph processing, machine learning, streaming) without having to export/import data from one to another.

 My prediction for 2014 is that Spark will be the fastest growing general-purpose data processing technology.
 Several big distributed systems will use Hadoop/Spark hybrid architecture by replacing Hadoop MapReduce jobs to Spark engine, while still using data from HDFS.
 In 24 months Spark and it's eco-system will displace Hadoop MapReduce as typical way to run MapReduce.

+Another big goal of Spark project is to improve usability and productivity of dig data technologies.
+[Let's look](/tech/2013/12/30/Big-Data-Distributed-Systems--Big-gains-in-usability-and-productivity-in-2014.html) at what could happen in 2014 in this area.